 - Zika virus is a leading trigger for peripheral autoimmune neuropathies, and CDC is leading federal efforts to contain and combat outbreaks.
 Additional resources will enhance these important and timely public health activities, particularly in at-risk areas like Puerto Rico.

 Help us promote our legislative agenda by reaching out to your Senators and Representatives with our Action Center.
 If you have questions or issues, please email Chelsey at Chelsey.Fix@GBS-CIDP.org.

 Recent Advocacy Successes

-- Bill was first introduced to the 115th Congress, and we received critical feedback on how to make the bill better.
-We are now getting ready to have our foundation champions in the House of Representatives introduce the bill to the 116th
+- The bill was first introduced to the 115th Congress, and we received critical feedback on how to make the bill better.
+We are now getting ready to have our foundation champions in the House of Representatives introduce the bill to the 116th Congress

 - The Department of Defense (DOD) supports a research program- called the Peer Reviewed Medical Research Program – where grants are given to researchers studying diseases from an approved list.

 - Every year, diseases are added to the list.
 Through Advocacy, GBS has been a disease that is eligible to be studied under this program since 2016.

 - This creates more (less competitive) research opportunities for the community.